IBM-Bluemix-Docs/databases-for-elasticsearch/howto-migration.md

 The example migrates a Compose Elasticsearch deployment that has 20 indices and a total size on disk of 35 GB to a {{site.data.keyword.databases-for-elasticsearch}} deployment.
 Data is still being written while the migration occurs, so the example uses multiple snapshots and restores.

-The example's shell script is available in the [{{site.data.keyword.cloud_notm}} Github repository](https://github.com/IBM-Cloud/clouddatabases-migration-examples/tree/master/elasticsearch).
+The example's shell script is available in the [{{site.data.keyword.cloud_notm}} GitHub repository](https://github.com/IBM-Cloud/clouddatabases-migration-examples/tree/master/elasticsearch).
 It is provided as a starting point for you to adapt for your use-case.